by Business Diamonds

 (For more information about the event and speakers click here)

 The theme chosen for this latest edition covered the various possibilities for integrating sustainability in the company, focusing on the people who work there and taking into consideration their activities, productivity and well-being.
-The link between these elements and sustainability in the broader sense still remains unknown to many, and that is why we have decided to summarize the broad outlines in a two-hour, free, online seminar with advance registration.
+The link between these elements and sustainability in the broader sense still remains unknown to many, which is why we decided to summarize the broad outlines in a two-hour online seminar that is free to attend upon registration.

 Why this event